Quick Summary

 DLR – The Obvious Free Alternative

-London City Airport has its own dedicated DLR station — London City Airport station — directly connected to the terminal by a covered walkway.
+London City Airport has its own dedicated DLR station — London City Airport DLR — directly connected to the terminal by a covered walkway.
 The DLR runs from Bank, Canning Town, Woolwich Arsenal, and Beckton, with trains every few minutes during peak hours.
 For most east and central London travellers, the DLR is the fastest and cheapest way to reach the airport.

 The drawback: the DLR can be crowded during peak hours, has limited luggage space, and requires step-free access via lifts at some stations.
 For business travellers with a laptop bag, the DLR is ideal.
 For families with multiple suitcases, it is less practical.
+For a deeper analysis of taxi vs public transport options see our Uber vs black cab vs minicab guide.

 Short Stay Car Park – More Time, More Cost

 The Short Stay car park is located next to the terminal.
 If you need more than the 5–10 minute forecourt limit — for example, to help an elderly relative with luggage — the Short Stay car park gives you longer.
 Charges apply and are paid at the machines within the car park.
+The airport explicitly recommends Short Stay for anyone collecting passengers or anticipating a longer drop-off.

 Pre-Booked Taxi – The Simplest Choice